jessfraz/blog/content/post/the-firmware-rabbit-hole.md

 ## Baseboard management controller

 The first thing I dipped into was [openbmc](https://github.com/openbmc/openbmc).
 This is pretty cool.
 At face value it has support for a lot of different boards.
 It uses IPMI (Intelligent Platform Management Interface) to perform tasks for monitoring and operating the components of a computer.
 The IPMI interface has been around for a super long time.
 [RedFish](https://www.dmtf.org/standards/redfish) is kind of the successor.
 It’s an HTTP API and is more modern as a thoughtful approach to hardware deployment in a datacenter.
-The standard doesn’t include every sensor that IMPI has but it does allow for someone to add more sensors types to their implementation.
+The standard doesn’t include every sensor that IPMI has but it does allow for someone to add more sensors types to their implementation.

 So I dug into the openbmc project a bit and tried to lick my wounds of dbus, seeing that was what it was using.
 I thought hmmm I wonder if there are more projects like this...